-And just to that point, I think there's sometimes confusion around problem solution versus product market fit.
+And just to that point, I think there's sometimes confusion around problem solutions versus product-market fit.
 So then there might be a very obvious problem.
 And you might have a good sense of what the solution could be.
-But then drilling down into understanding what's the actual product market fit is really the next step.
-So I think that's where we, you know, you see a lot of financial problems solution, well, how do we now need to go into understanding your customer understanding how the solution would interact with them?
+But then drilling down into understanding what the actual product-market fit is really the next step.
+So I think that's where we, you know, see a lot of financial problems solutions.
+Well, how do we now need to go into understanding your customer and understanding how the solution would interact with them?
 Because, you know, yes, you've built a solution.
-But is it right, it still may not be right, even if you built a solution, you think is a great solution, they don't think it's a great solution.
+But is it right?
+It still may not be right, even if you build a solution, you think it is a great solution, they don't think it's a great solution.
 And you may only be 10% off, but that 10% could be really important, and could be stopping you from scalability.
-So I think that's where you've got to move from just in problem solution to Yes, have a solution.
+So I think that's where you've got to move from just a problem solution to Yes, I have a solution.
 Now, how do I get that fit?
-And you know, and continually testing that early on with your customers?
-And that takes time?
-You're not going to get that overnight?
+And you know, and continually testing that early on with your customers.
+And that takes time, you're not going to get that overnight.

 Yeah.
-I mean, how do you find product market fit?
+I mean, how do you find product-market fit?
 I know, it's a big question.
-But I guess related to that is how would How do you know when you have
+But I guess related to that is how would you know when you have it?

 Nicole Denholder 16:27

-of people buying your product and ideally, flying off the shelves, then that you're there, right?
+If people are buying your product and ideally, flying off the shelves, then that you're there, right?
 Yeah.
 I mean, it's so stressful.
-Being an entrepreneur, just to get to that point, takes a lot of effort takes a lot of time takes a lot of different experiments.
-And mental health is something that all founders you ended up having to deal with.
+Being an entrepreneur, just to get to that point, takes a lot of effort, takes a lot of time, takes a lot of different experiments.
+And mental health is something that all founders, you know, ended up having to deal with.
 Because it can be lonely, it can be tiring.
 It's also one of the biggest problems that we have in our world today that's so heavily unaddressed.
-How do you How important is mental health to you as a founder?
-And how are you taking care of your mental health as you're growing these companies
+How important is mental health to you as a founder?
+And how are you taking care of your mental health as you're growing these companies?

 Nicole Denholder 18:40

-think it's hugely important, I mean, burnout within the startup community as well acknowledged.
+I think it's hugely important, I mean, burnout within the startup community as well acknowledged.
 And also not just burn out a few.
 But the impact on your personal relationships.
 I mean, we don't talk enough about that, that if you are wholly consumed by your business, which is easy to do.
-I mean, that impacts the time that you spend with partners, family, friends, you know, other other activities you're doing right can fall by the wayside quite quickly.
-So we might two recommendations, and particularly if you're a sole founder, which, you know, a large number of women are sole founders, so you don't have someone to bounce ideas off.
-So I think that if you can find a mentor or an advisor or someone that you can be chatting to to help you bounce ideas is very useful.
-If you don't have a co founder, if you have a co founder, I think really trying to understand how that relationship between you You can be honest with each other and communicate regularly.
-So that together you don't, you know, you know, put pressure on yourselves in a way that's unhealthy roads.
-I think that's really important is having an outlet to talk about the business, feel that you can keep moving forward with it.
-Someone you can trust to talk to me.
+I mean, that impacts the time that you spend with partners, family, friends, you know, other activities you're doing right can fall by the wayside quite quickly.
+So we might make two recommendations, and particularly if you're a sole founder, which, you know, a large number of women are sole founders, so you don't have someone to bounce ideas off.
+So I think that if you can find a mentor or an advisor or someone that you can chat with to help you bounce ideas, it is very useful.
+If you don't have a co-founder, if you have a co-founder, I think you are really trying to understand the relationship between you.
+You can be honest with each other and communicate regularly.
+So that together you don't, you know, you know, put pressure on yourselves in a way that's unhealthy rides.
+I think that's really important is having an outlet to talk about the business, and feel that you can keep moving forward with it.
+Someone you can trust to talk to.
 The second thing is time management.
-And I really scheduling your time.
-The problem is as a business owner, there is 1000 things to be doing all the time and some of it can just be a long list of stuff.
-All right.
+And I really schedule your time.
+The problem is as a business owner, there are 1000 things to be doing all the time and some of it can just be a long list of stuff right?
 And I think it's really trying to understand where are you spending, actually allocating time to spend on strategy, or business planning?
 Versus just working through a list all the time and really setting each week?
 What are the three top things I need to achieve daily?
 What are the three top things I need to achieve?
 You know, this, this concept of eating the frog?
-What's the hardest thing you need to do?
-At first?
+What's the hardest thing you need to do first?
 I'm bringing some of those things in, because I think that helps you feel like you're on top of things.
 Otherwise, it's easy to feel overwhelmed.
-Yeah,

-it really is, especially for you know, if you have a remote team as well, you know, how does keeping the stress managing the stress for your teams?
+Yeah, it really is, especially for you know, if you have a remote team as well, you know, how does managing the stress for your teams?
 You know, how do you do that, especially in our remote work world nowadays?
-Yeah,

 Nicole Denholder 20:46

-Yeah, we've focused a lot on working asynchronously, you know, everyone being able to look back at each other's work at the time that they they have, and it doesn't have to be at the same time.
+Yeah, we've focused a lot on working asynchronously, you know, everyone being able to look back at each other's work at the time that they have, and it doesn't have to be at the same time.
 One final question.
 I have a couple final questions, especially but this one is, we talked a little bit about fundraising.
-And on the other side of that coin is a business's internal finances, and that's super important for any company or startup, and it's really hard for companies to be cashflow positive from day one.
-But how important is a company?
-A company's finances and income?
-What starting out in a business, and especially in our world now, where there's a lot of market turmoil?
-Like what advice do you have for companies who are just going for growth are looking to make profits?
-You know, how are the How should people look at that,
+And on the other side of that coin is a business's internal finances, and that's super important for any company or startup, and it's really hard for companies to be cash flow positive from day one.
+But how important is a company's finances and income?
+What starting out in a business, and especially in our world now, where there's a lot of market turmoil, like what advice do you have for companies who are just going for growth and are looking to make profits?
+You know, how should people look at that?

 Nicole Denholder 22:49

-sure, completely agree with that.
-My last question is more general, what advice would you give to someone who's trying to be an entrepreneur,
+For sure, completely agree with that.
+My last question is more general, what advice would you give to someone who's trying to be an entrepreneur?

 Nicole Denholder 24:28

-it's like the Nike, just do it.
+It's like Nike, just do it.
 You know, there's never a good time to start.
 You know, it's, it's not going to be whatever you think it's going to be, it's probably not going to be like that.
 So don't worry, just do it.
-And if you're successful, great if you're not you have learned so much, you know and take that forward with you as well.
-So, my recommendation is, is just do it because you will look back and think why didn't I start this last year the year before?
-You know, you just end up time passes too fast.
-So I know we know I'll talk about maybe market conditions aren't ideal.
-But you know, you can be doing your research or understand your product market fit.
+And if you're successful, great!
+If you're not, you have learned so much, you know, and take that forward with you as well.
+So, my recommendation is, just do it because you will look back and think why didn't I start this last year the year before?
+You know, you just end up passing too fast.
+So I know we now I'll talk about maybe market conditions aren't ideal.
+But you know, you can be doing your research or understand your product-market fit.
 If you don't feel it's ideal to go right now you can be doing other work on that business.
 So yeah, just start.

 Thanks so much for the advice.
 It's all actionable and practical.
 And I'm sure a lot of our listeners will appreciate that.
-Nicole den holder, thanks for being on the show.
+Nicole Denholder, thanks for being on the show.
 And wish you all the best in your business.
 Next chapter.
 How can people find you or reach you if they want to get in touch?
-Great.
-So

 Nicole Denholder 25:31

-if you're a founder, or an investor, or a corporate looking to support female founders, because we partner with a number of corporates across Asia on that, look at actually and Europe actually IS NEXT CHAPTER res.com.
-And if you're listening to this, and you're someone looking to get a better understanding of your kind of financial situation as a as an individual, you know, around your money basics or interested in an introduction to investing.
-And we do that at Sofia women.com.
+Great.
+So if you're a founder, or an investor, or a corporation looking to support female founders, because we partner with a number of corporations across Asia on that, look at actually and Europe actually is https://www.nextchapterraise.com/ .
+And if you're listening to this, and you're someone looking to get a better understanding of your kind of financial situation as an individual, you know, around your money basics or interested in an introduction to investing.
+And we do that at www.sophiawomen.com .
 So you can look there.